 The final performance of the 2005 Lichfield Festival at the Garrick was a fitting way to close the 10 days of performances.

 The Norwegian Chamber Jazz trio, led by pianist and composer Tord Gustavsen played new material, as well as music from their two critically acclaimed albums.
-The audience were attentive throughout, and the concert seemed to inhabit the land where classical music and jazz overlapped.
+The audience was attentive throughout, and the concert seemed to inhabit the land where classical music and jazz overlapped.

 The second half of the concert bought performances from their best selling album, ‘The Ground’ with performances of the ballad ‘Colour of Mercy’ and ‘Reach Out and Touch it’ which featured melodic interchanges between piano and double bass.
 The trio encored with ‘Starting to breathe’.
-The music was largely accessible, with tuneful melodies, and enough technique on display to please even the most hardened jazz fan.
+The music was mostly accessible, with tuneful melodies, and enough technique on display to please even the most hardened jazz fan.